 Day 8 of 15: from Paros to Naxos

 Today I leave the enchanting island of Paros.
-I absolutely loved being here and wish I had more time because there is so much more I want to see.
+I absolutely loved being here and wish I had more time because there is much more I wanted to see.
 But I also look forward to my next destination: Naxos.
-So I pack my suitcase and a little transfer bus comes to pick me and other travellers up and takes us back to Parikia.
-There is time for a drink at the harbour, but I do not have to wait that long for the ferry boat to arrive.
+So I pack my suitcase and a little transfer bus comes to pick me and other travellers up to take us back to the harbour of Parikia.
+There is time for a drink before departure, but I do not have to wait that long for the ferry boat to arrive.
 Naxos is close to Paros, so it is a quick cross over.

-Later in the afternoon I decide to walk to Naxos town.
-It is about 15 minutes walking from hotel to center.
-I walk by the seaside, there is a wooden path I can walk on.
-The weather has changed; there is a strong wind blowing and dark clouds are in front of the sun, covering the sky, but the temperature is still ok.
-On the beach there are sunbeds in case the sun comes out, but all is quiet; no people visiting the beach.
-There are quite a few restaurants and bars next to the wooden path for a meal or a drink.
-The Alkyoni hotel also offers meals, but I like to eat outside and see I can find plenty closeby.
+Late in the afternoon I decide to walk to Naxos town.
+It is about a 15 minutes walk from hotel to the centre.
+I walk on a wooden path alongside the sea.
+The weather has changed; there is a strong wind blowing and dark clouds are in front of the sun, covering the sky, but the temperature is still good.
+On the beach sunbeds are waiting for tourists in case the sun comes out, but all is quiet; no people visiting the beach.
+There are quite a number of restaurants and bars next to the wooden path I case you fancy a meal or a drink by the sea.
+The Alkyoni hotel also offers meals, but since I want to explore Naxos, I will have a bit in town.

 Naxos town is dominated by the Kastro (castle).
-Upon arrival it is the first thing I see.
-I know that I will need more time to visit the castle and I hope to see it when the sun is out, so I stick to walking along the boulevard and the streets that run paralel; I zigzag between restaurants, bars, shops, car rental offices and bakery’s.
+Upon arrival it was the first thing I saw.
+I know that I will need plenty of time to visit the castle and I hope to see it when the sun is out, so I keep walking on the boulevard and the streets that run paralel.
+I zigzag between restaurants, bars, shops, car rental offices and bakery’s.
 I treat myself to an ice cream at the Waffle House; I just cannot resist.
-There is quite a line so that means it is going to be good and this is true: yum!
-I love ice cream, but then again… I love many things when it comes to sweets.
-But for ice cream you can wake me up any time for a bit of Haagen Dazs.
+There is quite a queue so that means the ice cream is going to be good.
+I love ice cream, you can wake me up any time for a bit of Haagen Dazs.

 I continue my walk towards the harbour.
 Sailing boats are inviting people to book a day trip around the island or to one of the neighbour islands.
-I reacht the port where I arrived earlier this afternoon.
+I reach the port where I arrived earlier this afternoon.
 In the middle of the harbour there is a tiny islet which I did not see it upon arrival.
 It is said that sailors and seafarers from the islands of Τsirigo and Kythira, survived a sea storm just outside of Naxos and they built a little church on this islet.
-The little church is dedicated to Panagia Myrtidiotissa, protector of the island and natives of Kythira.
-I do not think it is open and there is no bridge to reach it.
+It is dedicated to Panagia Myrtidiotissa, protector of the island and natives of Kythira.
+I think it is closed and there is no bridge to reach it.
 It looks very picturesque and I wish the sun was out for me to take better photographs.

 Apart from the castle, another high light in town you will see upon arrival is Portara, the entrance of a never finished temple dedicated to god Apollo on the little peninsula of Palatia.
 Portara means grand door and it is the only part that the ancient Greeks left as a reminder of what should have been.
 A little history lesson: around 530 B.C Naxos was at its peak of glory and ruler Lygdamis wanted to build the highest and most magnificent building of Greece in Naxos.
 He ordered for a massive temple to be built, but then war broke out between Naxos and Samos and the work stopped.
 The rest of the marble was removed and used for other buildings.
 Back in time, a strip of land connected the north side of Naxos port to Palatia.
 Today this has been replaced by a causeway, which I cross to reach the famous Portara.